hylamkcs/llm/README.md

 You can access the page through ["https://hylamkcs.github.io/frontend_llm/"]

 The API_KEYS is already refreshed.
-Please use your own API for the Google Map API and connect your own backend server.
+Please use your own API for the Google Map API and connect your own backend server using the data-template.json.